coder-KO/Programming-ATmega328P-with-Arduino/with-8MHz-Crystal/README.md

 8) Go to `Tools > Burn Bootloader`

-This may take a while, and you'll be shown *Done burning bootloader*.
+This may take a while, and you'll be shown *Done Burning Bootloader*.

 At this moment the LED on your breadboard and the default Arduino UNO LED will start blinking in sync.